-- Exercise, if possible, 5 days a week.
+- Exercise, 5 days a week if possible.
 Talk to your doctor about the best regimen for you.

-- Probiotic supplement (containing Lactobacillus acidophilus), 5 - 10 billion CFUs (colony forming units) a day, for maintenance of gastrointestinal and immune health.
-You should refrigerate your probiotic supplements for best results.
-In cases of severe immunosuppression, probiotics may not be appropriate.
+- Probiotic supplement (containing Lactobacillus acidophilus), 5 to 10 billion CFUs (colony forming units) a day, for maintenance of gastrointestinal and immune health.
+Refrigerate your probiotic supplements for best results.
+In cases of severe immunosuppression or immunodeficiency, probiotics may not be appropriate.
 Work with your doctor to determine if this type of supplement is right for you.

-- Omega-3 fatty acids, such as fish oil, 1 - 2 capsules or 1 tbsp. of oil 1 - 2 times daily, to help decrease inflammation and enhance immunity.
-Cold water fish, such as salmon or halibut, are good sources.
+- Omega-3 fatty acids, such as fish oil, 1 to 2 capsules or 1 tbsp. of oil, 1 to 2 times daily, to help reduce inflammation and enhance immunity.
+Cold-water fish, such as salmon or halibut, are good sources.
 Omega-3 supplements may increase the blood-thinning effects of certain medications such as warfarin (Coumadin) and aspirin.
 Speak to your health care provider.

-- Melatonin, 2 - 6 mg at bedtime, for immune support and to promote sleep.
+- Melatonin, 2 to 6 mg at bedtime, for immune support and to promote sleep.
 Higher doses may be needed in cancer.
 Consult your health care provider.
-Melatonin may interact with a variety of medications, including, but not limited to, antidepressants, psychiatric medications, blood-thinning medications, sedatives, and blood pressure medications.
+Melatonin may interact with a variety of medications, including but not limited to antidepressants, psychiatric medications, blood-thinning medications, sedatives, and blood pressure medications.
 Speak to your doctor.

-Herbs are generally a safe way to strengthen and tone the body's systems.
+Herbs are a way to strengthen and tone the body's systems.
 As with any therapy, you should speak to your health care provider before starting treatment.

 An experienced homeopath can prescribe a regimen for supporting general health during brain cancer that is designed especially for you.
 Acute remedies may help relieve symptoms associated with complications.

-While acupuncture is not used as a treatment for cancer itself, evidence suggests it can be a valuable therapy for the cancer related symptoms (particularly nausea and vomiting) that often accompany chemotherapy treatment.
+While acupuncture is not used as a treatment for cancer itself, evidence suggests it can be a valuable therapy for cancer-related symptoms (particularly nausea and vomiting) that often accompany chemotherapy treatment.
 Studies also indicate that acupuncture may help reduce pain and shortness of breath.
 Acupressure (pressing on rather than needling acupuncture points) also helps control breathlessness.
 Patients can learn this technique to treat themselves.